Diversity, Equity, Inclusion

 While the work of diversity and equity in our community has always been a part of the mission of Urban, we aim to build on this commitment, and by so doing, create a truly inclusive school – one where students and adults are welcomed and supported, and where their faces, voices and experiences are reflected and valued.
 We believe that the work of inclusion is a responsibility held by all and done for all, person to person.

-Urban Student Affinity Groups
+Urban Student Affinity and Ally Groups

 - Asian/Pacific Islander Group (API)